Market overview: Financial markets falter

 Indexed performance of government bonds in Swiss francs

 This graphic shows the performance of government bonds from Switzerland, the USA and Germany in Swiss francs.
-The bond markets suffered painful losses in 2022.
-The price trend has stabilized again this year and recently saw an upturn.
+Price performance was volatile last year.
+However, the bond markets made strong gains towards the end of 2023, before losing ground in the new year.

 Source: SIX, Bloomberg Barclays